jduffield65/coppafish/docs/pipeline/register.md

 ??? note "Preparing point clouds"

     Prior to the *ICP* algorithm, the $yxz$ coordinates of spots on a tile are centered.
-This is because, it makes more sense to me if any rotation is applied around the centre of the tile.
+This is because, it makes more sense to me, if any rotation is applied around the centre of the tile.

     Also, like for the initial shifts, the z-coordinates must be converted into units of yx-pixels,